sainap/serverless-artillery-workshop/Lesson0: Before the workshop/README.md

 Generally, it's best to create a user with the least amount of permissions possible to do what you need to do.
 In this case, that's a bit complicated, so this documentation provides a lazy way and a best practice way to setup a user for this workshop.

-Either way, start by logging in to the console (https://aws.amazon.com/), search '`IAM`' into the search bar, and click on the result.
+Either way, start by logging in to the console (https://aws.amazon.com/), search `IAM` into the search bar, and click on the result.
 Click Users -> Add user.
-Enter the username and give the user '`Programmatic access`'.
+Enter the username and give the user `Programmatic access`.

 #### The Lazy Way
-On the next page, click '`Attach exisitng policies directly`' and then check the box next to '`AdministratorAccess`'.
+On the next page, click `Attach exisitng policies directly` and then check the box next to `AdministratorAccess`.
 Now, your user has access to all AWS services and resources.

 #### The Best Practice Way